 As a Bachelor of Fine Arts (BFA) student, you can concentrate your studies in Fashion Design after you have completed your Contemporary Practices requirements and are accepted into the program based on a portfolio review with Fashion Design faculty.

 Fashion Design and Construction

-The undergraduate fashion core pathway curriculum consists of a scaffolded sequence of co-taught design and construction courses over the course of the sophomore, junior, and senior levels, providing a firm foundation in drawing, draping, pattern making, and garment construction.
-In courses that combine historical research with contemporary explorations, you will extend the traditional boundaries of fashion to examine clothing as it relates to lifestyle, performance, display, costume, and art.
+The undergraduate fashion core pathway curriculum consists of a scaffolded sequence of co-taught design and construction courses over the course of the sophomore, junior, and senior levels, providing a firm foundation in drawing, draping, pattern-making, and garment construction.
+In courses that combine historical research with contemporary explorations, students transcend the traditional boundaries of fashion to examine clothing as it relates to lifestyle, performance, display, costume, and art.

 - FASH 2007 Beginning Fashion Illustration